Calendar & News

 Friday Afternoon at

 Archaeology Field School

 The Wyman Tavern is one of Keene's most historic houses and has been placed on the National Register of Historic Places.
 Built more than two centuries ago, the Historical Society currently maintains the Tavern as a period house museum representing the periods from 1760 to 1820.

 The Tavern was built by Captain Isaac Wyman in 1762 and operated as a tavern by the Wyman family for 40 years.
 The first meeting of the trustees of Dartmouth College under President Eleazar Wheelock was held here on October 22, 1770.
-It was also from this tavern that 29 minutemen started their march to Lexington and Concord in April of 1775 under the command of Captain Wyman, a veteran of the Indian Wars.
+It was also from this tavern that 29 minutemen started their march to Lexington and Concord in April of 1775 under the command of Captain Wyman, a veteran of the French and Indian Wars.

 Guided tours of the Wyman Tavern Museum are conducted from May to mid November.
 In addition to tours, the HSCC also sponsors a summer exhibit, the Wyman Tavern Lecture Series on Early American Life in Cheshire County, summer camps, family programs, a summer festival, and living history events.
 There is a $3.00 admission fee per person to visit the tavern, with Historical Society of Cheshire County members admitted free.

 The Wyman Tavern is open for its summer season.

 The Tavern's summer hours are Thursday through Saturday from 11:00 a.m. and 4:00 p.m. and by appointment.
 For further information on any of the many events at the Tavern during the summer, or to schedule a tour, please contact HSCC at 603 352-1895 or by email.